 - Displaying line numbers to locate reported errors.

 - Detecting undefined variables.

 - Extensive text editing capabilities.

-- Invoking some compiler or interpreter (e.g. Lua or SL) within the text editor.
+- Invoking some compiler or interpreter (e.g. Lua) within the text editor.

 Once you have a text editor, you might want more integration into SIMION such as launching it from SIMION.
-See for example Appendix G (Text Editing) of the SIMION 8.0 Manual or p.
-H-1 of the SIMION 7 Manual or for instructions on configuring that.
+See for example Appendix G (Text Editing) of the SIMION 8.x Manual.
 You also might want to configure your text editor for syntax highlighting of SIMION files or other such SIMION enhancements, and that is the focus of this article.